s-earnest/s-earnest.github.io/_posts/2024-01-01-Naive-Bayes.md

-🔴

 # Summary

   This algorithm performs classification according to Bayes Theorem.
-The model assisgns a sample to the class with the largest conditional probability.
+The model assisgns a sample to the class with the largest conditional probability of independent features.
+Despite its simplicity, it performs will in practice for text-based and high-dimentisonal problems.

+  This models is known as fast, interpretable and work will small or middle-sized datasets.
+However, it does have limitations due to the independence assumpton and sensibility to corretaled features.

 # Inputs